8 Plumbing Tips for New Homeowners

 - Plumber’s tape to fix leaky showerheads

-- Duct tape to mitigate the flow of a plumbing leak until a plumber is on the way
+- Duct tape to reduce the flow of a plumbing leak until a plumber can help

-Whatever flows down the drain besides water could cause a clog.
+Whatever flows down the drain aside from water could cause a clog.
 Run your drains running smoothly with these preventive tips:

-- Do not flush anything down the toilet aside from human waste and a small amount of toilet paper
+- Never flush anything down the toilet aside from human waste and a small amount of toilet paper

-- Do not pour cooking oil down the drain
+- Don’t pour cooking oil down the kitchen sink

-- Pour a large pot of near-boiling water in every drain monthly
+- Pour a large pot of near-boiling water in every drain once a month

-While these plumbing tips for new homeowners should keep many problems under control, it’s always smart to know a reliable plumber in your area.
-For dependable, affordable work, there’s no better place to turn than Midway Services.
+While our plumbing tips for new homeowners should keep many problems under control, it’s still sensible to know a reliable plumber in the area.
+For quality, affordable work, there’s no better place to turn than Service Experts Heating, Air Conditioning & Plumbing.

 We have locations across North America to support our customers from coast to coast.
-When you contact our certified plumbers for the job, you can rest assured that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
-Contact your local Midway Services office to schedule plumbing services with us today.
+When you choose our insured plumbers for the job, you can rest assured that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
+Contact your local Service Experts Heating, Air Conditioning & Plumbing office to request plumbing services with us today.

 Easy Ways to Re-Light a Water Heater Pilot Light